IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Vectra Detect/ReadMe.md

 1. clientId: The Client ID obtained from Vectra Detect portal.
 2. secretKey: The Secret Key obtained from Vectra Detect portal.
 3. vectraSaaSHostName: The API Endpoint Hostname to fetch the events from Vectra Detect.
 If your URL is https://example.com/accounts then enter example.com
-4. historical: true or false flag to convey whether to do historical data collection or not, by default value would be false.
+4. historical: This flag will be considered only in the first run of the workflow, so that you can configure whether to pull all the historical data in the first pull.
+If set true it will pull all the historical data.